calcore-io/calvos/calvos-engine/calvos/comgen/doc/comgen_CAN - Integration Manual.md

   - Signal_24: (start bit = 0, start byte = 4, length = 8)

-Since signal Signal_22 is non-cannonical, a bitfield will be generated.
+Since signal Signal_22 is non-canonical, a bitfield will be generated.
 The resulting structure `s` for MESSAGE2 will look then as follows:

 ```c
     struct {